 American Academy of Dermatology (AAD): Shade Structure Grant Program

 To help protect young athletes from skin cancer, the ADD is offering grants to public schools and nonprofits to install shade structures for playgrounds, swimming pools, ball field dugouts, eating places and other recreational areas to help protect against ultraviolet radiation.
 Winning organizations should help educated youth 18 years old or younger on sun safety.
-The next deadline is November 28, 2016.
+The application process runs from September thru November.

 Play in the Big Leagues